geomagpy/IMBOT/README.md

        pip install imbot...

+### Empty/New system and ONLY there

+Run initialization script to create configuration scripts and templates

 ### Configuring all packages

-1) configuring wine for check1min analysis
+#### configuring wine for check1min analysis

 Copy check1min.exe to your homedirectory.
 Then do an initial test run with wine